CALM WATER STORMS

 THE TEAM

-DJ leads a team of twenty fulltime, year around Lifeguards for the Island Nation.
-To qualify for the Nations Sea Rescue teams as a Full-Timer, Aka; The (A-Team) has to pass a gruelling military-style test for fitness, certified rescue swimmer, classes, in theory, equipment training, crowd conflict and de-escalation, boat certification, helicopter rescue training, marine environment classes and all of them are certified Paramedics and on the job work experience counts.
+DJ leads a team of twenty full-time, year-round Lifeguards for the Island Nation.
+To qualify for the Nations Sea Rescue teams as a Full-Timer, Aka; The (A-Team) has to pass a gruelling military-style test for fitness, certified rescue swimmer, classes in theory, equipment training, crowd conflict and de-escalation, boat certification, helicopter rescue training, marine environment courses and all of them are certified Paramedics and on the job work experience counts.

 The Lifeguard qualification course DJ has created for Malta is famous all over Europe and then some.
 Other countries, militaries, Police and other international rescue services will pay to send their Lifeguards and rescue staff to pass the course.
 It’s legendary and you’re part of a legend if you can qualify.